Gaius-Augustus/Augustus/docs/longrunning-test-CGP.md

 ## First use

-Run the following commands from within Augustus subdirectory named scripts:
+Run the following script located within scripts sub-directory:
 ```
-python3 executeTestCGP.py --chunks 27 30 47 54 57 80 86 101 118 --run
+python3 executeTestCGP.py --chunks 27 30 47 54 57 80 86 101 118 --run --augustusDir=my_path_to_comp_Augustus --workingDir=my_path_to_dataSet
 ```
-and when done:
+replacing my_path_to_comp_Augustus with the path to comparative Augustus executable on your machine and my_path_to_dataSet with the path to data set used for testing (it can be downloaded from [DATASET](http://bioinf.uni-greifswald.de/bioinf/downloads/data/aug-test/cgp12way.tgz]) and when done:
 ```
-python3 executeTestCGP.py --chunks 27 30 47 54 57 80 86 101 118 --eval
+python3 executeTestCGP.py --chunks 27 30 47 54 57 80 86 101 118 --eval --evalDir=my_path_to_Eval
 ```
-in --eval mode, the script computes accuracy for predictions obtained over the data-set during the execution of --run mode.
+replacing my_path_to_Eval with the path to Eval script.
+In --eval mode, the script computes accuracy for predictions obtained over the data-set during the execution of --run mode.
 Results are stored in example/cgp12way/ACCURACY.

 # CAVEAT